exaexa/ShinySOM/README.md

 ## Using ShinySOM

+Generally, ShinySOM attempts to mimic most of the methodology used with FlowSOM; you may want to read the [FlowSOM article](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.22625) to get an overview of the data processing.

-There is a [separate tutorial](TUTORIAL.md) that shows the most common features on an example dataset.
+There is also a [separate tutorial](TUTORIAL.md) that shows the most common features on an example dataset.

-## Documentation

-Rigorous documentation does not exist yet.
-Spam me with mail/issues with any questions.

-Several non-central functions are simply not implemented yet -- if you want something available quickly, please open a feature request.
+## FAQs and common issues

+### Will ShinySOM help me with compensating the acquired samples?

+No, ShinySOM focuses on multidimensional analysis of the data, compensation and quality-control of the samples is out of its scope.
+Please use the software supplied by your cytometer manufacturer for compensating the data.
+You may also try [FlowAI](https://bioconductor.org/packages/release/bioc/html/flowAI.html), [CytoRSuite](https://github.com/DillonHammill/CytoRSuite) and [Catalyst](https://github.com/HelenaLC/CATALYST) that contain viable tools for cleaning and re-compensating the samples.

+### I want to export the analysis results, but clicking the buttons does not start any download.
+Why?

+Analysis results are exported to the server side of the application.
+You may download it from the data transfer interface, accessible by clicking the "Upload/download data" button in the top bar.